System Design Space

 Migrations are inevitable in mature systems

-The Python 2 to 3 story is a reminder that incompatible changes require planned migration windows and rollout strategy.
+The Python 2 to 3 story is a reminder that incompatible changes need planned migration windows and a clear version policy.

-A rich ecosystem accelerates delivery but requires strict discipline in licensing, upgrades, and supply-chain safety.
+A rich ecosystem accelerates delivery, but it requires dependency policy, upgrades, and supply-chain checks.

 How to apply Python ideas today